ds-wizard/dsw-deployment-example/README.md

 ## Usage

 This is an example deployment of the [Data Stewardship Wizard](https://ds-wizard.org) using [docker-compose](https://docs.docker.com/compose/).
-You can clone the repository and run it with:
+You can clone the repository, create `.env` file using `example.env` and run it with:

 ```
 $ docker-compose up -d